Physics

 PHYS 342 Advanced Dynamics3 Credits

-In-depth survey of classical mechanics, includes advanced treatment of Newtonian dynamics, conservation laws, gravitation, and the Lagrangian and Hamiltonian formulations of dynamics.
-Topics may include central force motion, systems of particles, non-inertial reference frames, rigid bodies, oscillating systems, couple oscillations, and waves on a string.
+In-depth survey of classical mechanics, including: advanced treatment of Newtonian dynamics, conservation laws, gravitation, and the Lagrangian and Hamiltonian formulations of dynamics.
+Topics may include central force motion, systems of particles, non-inertial reference frames, rigid bodies, oscillating systems, coupled oscillations, and waves on a string.

 PHYS 352 History and Philosophy of Physics3 Credits